tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 ### Keying Material

-In order to support acting as an Obfuscation Target, a DoH server needs to generate a public key that can be used to encrypt client queries.
-This key is advertised in the NS2 record.
+In order to support acting as an Obfuscation Target, a DoH server needs to provide a public HPKE {{!I-D.irtf-cfrg-hpke}} key that can be used to encrypt client queries.
+This key is advertised in the NS2 record, and encoded according to {{OBFUSCATION}}.

-DoH servers also SHOULD provide an ESNI key to help encrypt the Server Name Indication field in TLS handshakes to the DoH server.
+DoH servers also SHOULD provide an ESNI {{!I-D.ietf-tls-esni}} key to help encrypt the Server Name Indication field in TLS handshakes to the DoH server.

 ## Advertise the DoH Server